Jumpaku/cyamli/cyamli-docs.md

   if specified then outputs documentation for all subcommands, otherwise in text format.

 * `-format=<string>`, `-f=<string>`  (default=`"text"`):
-  specifies output format of the documentation in text or markdown
+  specifies output format of the documentation in text or markdown.

 * `-help[=<boolean>]`, `-h[=<boolean>]`  (default=`false`):
-  shows description of docs subcommand
+  shows description of docs subcommand.

 * `-out-path=<string>`  (default=`""`):
   if specified then creates a file at the path and writes generated documentation, otherwise outputs to stdout.